cims-bioko/idscheme-test/README.md

 # Identification Prototype

+*This project is no longer active.
+The demo was successful and approach adopted.
+This now exists only for archival purposes.*

 A prototype for a tool to identify individuals from information in the CIMS database.
 It was developed to evaluate a search based approach to identification.